JaleelSavoy/DeepLearningPracticeProjects/README.md

 ## Deep Dish Learner
 ##### DeepDishLearnerAnalysis.ipynb
-A notebook to showcase transfer learning with ResNet-34 for accurately classifying pizza images (Chicago Deep Dish and New York Style).
+A notebook to showcase transfer learning with ResNet-34 for classifying pizza images (Chicago Deep Dish and New York Style).

 ## Deep Autoencoder on Fashion-MNIST
 ##### DeepAutoencoders_fMNIST.ipynb